maxsnts/-TARAPI-An-API-Rant-/README.md

 - If the clients looses that record, he can just resend the Objects again and no duplicates will be created on your side.

-- If they can get a list of items from the API, they can easyly check if there is anything in there that should not be (by checking their ID) and delete it.
+- If they can get a list of items from the API, they can easily check if there is anything in there that should not be (by checking their ID) and delete it.

 Look, like it or not we are in the business of “support ticket elimination/prevention”.
 And I am sure that solving the problem of the ExternalObjectID once on the API side is far better than forcing your clients, all of them, to do it.